mozilla/version-control-tools/docs/headless-repositories.rst

 external store.
 A pointer to this external data is stored, allowing the repository to serve up this data to clients that request it.

-Mozilla plans to use headless repositories for Try and MozReview, which share similar models of many clients writing to a central server with limited, well-defined clients for that data.
+Mozilla plans to use headless repositories for Try, which share similar models of many clients writing to a central server with limited, well-defined clients for that data.